12 ways to reduce waste this Christmas

 8. Make and reuse decorations

-Instead of topping up your stash of Christmas decorations every year, take the do-it-yourself approach.
+Instead of topping up your stash of Christmas decorations every year, get creative with what you already have.

 handmade christmas decorations

-Try your hand at homemade paper crackers; make your own wreaths using greenery or herbs; and your table with beautiful fresh fruit and flowers.
+Homemade decorations invite a touch of nostalgia and add charm while cutting down on waste.
+Try your hand at making your own wreaths using greenery or herbs, a festive table dressed with fresh fruit and flowers, or garlands made from dried citrus and spices.
 You can also hang Christmas cards over string and use these as bunting-style decorations around your home.

-If you do end up buying decorations, choose things you will reuse in years to come.
-Avoid anything that looks like it will break easily and anything with the year printed on it.
+If you do end up buying decorations, choose pieces you will reuse for years to come.
+Avoid anything that looks like it will break easily and anything with the year printed on it – they’ll date quickly

 9. Plan your menu

-Firstly we suggest adopting a ‘use it up’ attitude in early December to make as much space in your fridge, freezer and pantry as you can.
+Food waste can skyrocket during the festive season, but a little planning makes a big difference.
+Start by adopting a ‘use it up’ attitude in early December to make as much space in your fridge, freezer and pantry.
 As a bonus, taking this approach also helps you to familiarise yourself with the items you’ve already got at home.

 fork holding a mini santa hat

-Next step is to make a list before you head to the shops and stick to it once you’re armed with a trolley to avoid over-purchasing.
+Before you shop, make a list and stick to it.
 Don’t forget your reusable produce bags and shopping bags while you’re at it.

-Chances are, even for those who plan their catering really well, there will still be leftovers on Christmas Day.
-Instead of trying to find a space for it all in your own fridge, ask guests to bring a reusable containers along so that they can enjoy their favourite dish again the next day.
+Chances are, even for those who plan their catering well, there will still be leftovers on Christmas Day.
+Instead of trying to find a space for it all in your own fridge, ask guests to bring a reusable container along so that they can enjoy their favourite dish again the next day.
+Who doesn’t love a free meal on Boxing Day?

 If you know you’ll be eating out for the next few days, it might also be a good idea to freeze your leftovers so that you can enjoy them at a later date.

-Unavoidable food scraps can be thrown into your compost heap or worm farm.
+Unavoidable food scraps can be thrown into your compost bin, worm farm or FOGO bin if you have one.

 10. Be prepared to wash up